PySimpleGUI/PySimpleGUI/docs/cookbook.md

 If you want to re-route your standard out to your window, then placing an `Output` Element in your layout will do just that.
 When you call "print", your text will be routed to that `Output` Element.
 Note you can only have 1 of these in your layout because there's only 1 stdout.

-Of all of the "print" techniques, this is the best to use if you cannot change your print statements.
+Of all the "print" techniques, this is the best to use if you cannot change your print statements.
 The `Output` element is the best choice if your prints are in another module that you don't have control over such that "redefining / reassigning" what `print` does isn't a possibility.

 This layout with an `Output` element shows the results of a few clicks of the Go Button.